 Property, plant and equipment once classified as held for sale are not depreciated or amortised.
-1.7 Summary of significant accounting policies continued

 (m) Trade receivables

 Trade receivables are carried at original invoice amount less allowance made for impairment of these receivables.
 An allowance for impairment of receivables is established when there is objective evidence that the Group will not be able to collect all amounts due according to the original terms of receivables.
 Significant financial difficulties of the debtor, probability that the debtor will enter bankruptcy or financial reorganisation and default or delinquency in payments are considered indicators that the trade receivable is impaired.
 Impairment assessment at a collective level is based on past experience and data in relation to actual write-offs.